graycampbell/GCCalendar/README.md

 2. Set the calendar view's frame or add layout constraints

-   **If you're using layout constraints, make sure to add `self.calendarView.translatesAutoresizingMaskIntoConstraints = false` to your code.**
+   **Remember to include `self.calendarView.translatesAutoresizingMaskIntoConstraints = false` if using layout constraints.**

 3. Customize!